 The Dodd-Frank Act as enacted imposed stress testing requirements on banking organizations with total consolidated assets, averaged over the four most recent consecutive quarters, of more than \$10 billion.
-As of September 30, 2014, the Bank met this asset threshold.
-Under the FDIC's implementing regulations, the Bank was required to conduct annual company-run stress tests utilizing scenarios provided by the FDIC.
-The Bank completed its third annual stress test using the scenarios provided with the January 1, 2018 stress testing cycle.
+The Bank completed its third annual stress test (using the scenarios provided by the FDIC) with the January 1, 2018 stress testing cycle.
 As a result of the passage of the Economic Growth, Regulatory Relief, and Consumer Protection Act, signed into law on May 24, 2018, the Bank became exempt from formally filing and publishing the results.
 However, under regulatory guidance, the Bank still conducts annual capital stress tests, the results of which it presents to its prudential regulators - the FDIC and the UDFI - for their review.
-The Bank also conducts annual and quarterly liquidity stress tests to evaluate the adequacy of its liquidity sources under various stress scenarios and submits the results of those tests to its prudential regulators.
+The Bank also conducts quarterly liquidity stress tests to evaluate the adequacy of its liquidity sources under various stress scenarios and provides the results to its Board of Directors.
+These scenarios are submitted to the Bank's prudential regulators at their request.